Mount Kilimanjaro National Park

 From thick rain forest to alpine desert

 Located in northern Tanzania, Mount Kilimanjaro National Park is home to Africa’s highest mountain.
-You can trek to the top, go on guided-walks, watch birds, and visit waterfalls.
-The mountain’s three volcanic peaks were formed over thousands-of-years to create today’s iconic shape.
+You can trek to the top, go on guided walks, watch birds, and visit waterfalls.
+The mountain’s three volcanic peaks were formed thousands of years ago to create today’s iconic shape.
 The last to form was Kibo, the tallest central peak.
 Shira to the west is the oldest, followed by Mawenzi in the east.
 In 1987 it became a UNESCO World Heritage Site thanks to its distinct geological features, five vegetative zones, and unique wildlife.

 Mt Kilimanjaro National Park: Home to Africa’s tallest mountain